Fitness Trainer Ashleigh Jordan Demonstrates ‘Killer Back’ Workout In Strappy Black Sports Bra And Leggings

 KILLER BACK ???????? .
 TAG a friend! .
 Had a great back workout today!
 I generally only hit back once a week since I do tend to get pain from past lower disc herniations ???? so, I keep it simple and on the lighter side, but still effective ????????
 Here are some of my go-to back exercises that I highly recommend giving a try! ???????? .
 1️⃣ Single arm cable pull down- 3×15 each arm 2️⃣ Single arm bent over row- 3×10 each arm 3️⃣ Lat pull down machine- 3×15 4️⃣ Row machine- 3×20 5️⃣Fit Tip of the Day! . @brettstir ????????
 Outfit- @nvgtn Next Launch: March ____________________________ #fitfam #fitness #fitnessmotivation #fitlife #fitnessjourney #workout #workoutmotivation #workoutvideo #upperbodyworkout #happiness #backday #backworkout #positivevibes #winter #tampa #florida

 The back workout routine proved to be a huge hit with Ashleigh’s millions of followers.
-It has racked up over 49,000 likes during its first 13 hours of going live to Instagram, as well as hundreds of comments from fans with both compliments for the routine as well as her eye-popping look.
+The upload has racked up over 49,000 likes during its first 13 hours of going live to Instagram, as well as hundreds of comments from fans with compliments for both the routine as well as her eye-popping look.

 “Thank you for sharing.
 Love these workouts,” one person wrote.